TheCelestialMarauder/EventHorizon/GDD/story.md

   - **Alex Harper**: "I hope you're right, Vela.
 This better be worth it."

 As Alex proceeds to the next location, doubts begin to creep into her mind.
 The battles are becoming tougher, and the stakes higher.
 Little does she know, Vela's true plan is slowly unfolding, and each step brings Alex closer to a dangerous revelation.

+### Scene 7: Dr Elara Voss

+#### _Location: Main Labs_

+As Alex navigates through the labs, she encounters Dr. Elara Voss, who is initially defensive and aggressive, mistaking Alex for an enemy.

+- **Dialogue**:

+  - **Dr. Elara Voss**: "Stay back!
+I won't let you take me!"

+  - **Alex Harper**: "Whoa, whoa!
+Who are you?"

+    Dr. Voss attacks, but Alex quickly neutralizes her, pinning her down and checking her ID.

+- **Dialogue**:

+  - **Alex Harper**: "Dr. Voss?
+I'm here to rescue you.
+Calm down, I'm on your side."

+  - **Dr. Elara Voss**: "Rescue me?
+Who sent you?"

+    Alex releases Dr. Voss, and they begin to talk, sharing crucial information.

+- **Dialogue**:

+  - **Alex Harper**: "Your dear brother, Commander Liora Voss, send me to find out what happened here and rescue his dear sister and any other survivors.
+And about what happened... the ship has been overrun by something called The Hive."

+  - **Dr. Elara Voss**: "The Hive... it all makes sense now.
+We were working on advanced AI research, but something went terribly wrong.
+We created an alien technology that turned against us."

+  - **Alex Harper**: "Yeah, I hear that in some of your logs"